DevSkillsHQ/fullstack-boilerplate-django-react/README.md

     returns max amount of transactions and the corresponding  list of account_ids

 Input parameters for all calls are being validated as well as post body.
-Validation cafeterias are - missing, incorrect type, empty
+Validation criteria are - missing, incorrect type, empty

 DB schema